Oleg Kiper took control of 85% of Ukrainian agricultural exports

 Hromadske investigators processed a huge amount of information from the international trade database service ImportGenius and learned a lot of interesting things.

-The largest grain exporters were the companies Kernel Trade, Nibulon and Louis Dreyfus - huge holdings that traditionally dominate the Ukrainian agricultural market.
+The largest exporters of grain were the companies Kernel Trade, Nibulon and Louis Dreyfus - huge holdings that traditionally dominate the Ukrainian agricultural market.
 The largest buyers of Ukrainian grain are Romania, Spain and China.

 Poland, where farmers protested so actively, allegedly because the market was overcrowded with cheap Ukrainian grain, is already in eighth place.

 But Romania’s first place is also an illusion.
-Agricultural holdings sold grain to Romania to their own subsidiaries, but where it was resold further is not visible from Ukrainian customs.
+Agricultural holdings sold grain to Romania to their own subsidiaries, but where it was resold next is not clear from Ukrainian customs.

 But it is clear who exported grain through Odessa ports.
 Thus, forty suspicious companies (presumably fictitious) exported grain worth six billion hryvnia through the ports of Odessa.
 Only grain was purchased in cash, and all these billions of hryvnias remain outside the tax limits.